logicalphase/aocc/readme.txt

 == Description ==

 Autoptimize is a popular performance plugin for WordPress.
-Among other features, Autoptimize creates and builds cached versions of optimized asset files descreasing pageloading times.
+Among other features, Autoptimize creates and builds cached versions of optimized asset files descreasing page loading times.

 But left unchecked, those cached files can become very large.
 This degrades performance, increases web server loads, and uses unuecessary amounts of disk space.
 That's bad.

-This companion plugin provides a way to set the maximum allowable cache file cache size for your site and, once that size is exceeded, automatically clear your Autoptimize cache and allow it to rebuild itself.
+This companion plugin provides a way to set the maximum allowable cache file size for your site and, once if that size is exceeded, automatically clears your Autoptimize cache and allows it to rebuild itself.
 That's good.

 == Installation ==